Charles, Count of Valois: In fiction

 Charles is a major character in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
 He was portrayed by Jean Deschamps in the 1972 French miniseries adaptation of the series, and by Jacques Spiesser in the 2005 adaptation.

+Daemon Targaryen from A Song of Ice and Fire draws significant inspiration from Charles.
+Both are the troublesome younger brother to a king who sets off to gain a crown of his own, only for his son to inherit the crown after his three nephews die off without male heirs.
+According to author George R. R. Martin, The Accursed Kings is a major influence on his own series.